veselinnikolaev/AttendanceMS/README.md

 # Attendance Management System

 ## Overview
 The Attendance Management System is a microservices-based application designed to efficiently manage and track attendance at the university level.
-It leverages modern technologies and architectural patterns to ensure scalability, security, and reliability.
+It leverages modern technologies and architectural patterns to ensure scalability, security, and reliability. **This project was developed as part of an internship with CodeAlpha.
+The internship certificate is available [here](Veselin%20Nikolaev%20Certificate.pdf), and the letter of recommendation is [here](Veselin%20Nikolaev%20LOR.pdf).**

 ## Table of Contents
 - [Technologies Used](#technologies-used)